Vaakir/Gats.io-hacks-mods/README.md

 Will never be included:
 - grecaptcha bypass for bots
-- (hash) rainbowtable bypass for bots
+- (hash rainbowtable) bypass for bots
 - 2 ip limitation bypass for bots
+- de-obfuscation script
+- 6 simulation scripts (client side of the game built from scratch to simulate and optimize bot movement and shooting strategies)

 Patched and will never be included (thank god):
 - XSS